Vinny96/What2BudgetV2.0/README.md

 # What2BudgetV2.0
-An expense tracker app that allows you to keep your track of your spending, provides coupons for the stores you shop at the most and has helpful push notifications.Core Data is used to persist the expense objects and Cloudkit is used to persist the expense categories.
+An application that helps you manage your spendings, keeps track what expenses you incurred and provides coupons based on your most recurring expenses.
+Cloudkit and Core Data is used to persist data, and for the coupon feature (which is in development) will be using Vapor as its backend.